2.2 Surrey Safeguarding Children Board

 - Armed Forces.

-The belief is that the SSCB Chair will be independent of local agencies.
+The belief is that the SSCP Chair will be independent of local agencies.

-To assist the SSCB with its objectives the SSCB has a supporting structure and the Terms of Reference for each of the groups are available through the SSCB web site.
+To assist the SSCP with its objectives the SSCP has a supporting structure and the Terms of Reference for each of the groups are available through the SSCP website.

 7. Annual Business Plan

-The SSCB produces an annual business plan setting out the priorities for the SSCB:
+The SSCP produces an annual business plan setting out the priorities for the SSCP:

 The Business Plan reports on: